alphagov/registers-tech-docs/source/documentation/getting_started/quick_start.md

 **1. Find the base URL for the register(s) you want to use.**

-You can find a full list of register base URLs on our [Registers collection page] (https://registers.cloudapps.digital/registers), but the following are some examples:
+You can find a full list of register base URLs [here](https://registers.cloudapps.digital/registers).

+The following are some examples of base URLs:

 | Register name | Base URL |
 |----------|----------|